zesk/build/docs/apt.sh.md

-# `-----.sh` - Description

-TODO Update all of this including the long description.
+# `apt.sh` - Run aptitude update and install packages once

 If this fails it will output the installation log.

-When this tool succeeds the `----` tool has been installed in the local environment.
+When this tool succeeds `apt-get update` has been run in the local environment.

+Installs, by default, the following packages: `apt-utils figlet jq`

 ## Arguments

-Describe arguments here

-e.g.

-    bin/build/---/-----.sh ./app/
+A list of installable packages for `apt-get`.

-## Local cache
+## Local caches

-No local caches.
+- `apt-lists`: `/var/lib/apt/lists`
+- `apt-cache`: `/var/cache/apt`

 ## Environment which affects this tool

-- `BUILD_-----_VERSION` - String.
-Default to `latest`.
-Used to install the version of ----- you want on your environment.
+No environment affects this tool.

 [⬅ Return to top](index.md)